-ISIS' Parting Gift To Its Former Capital: Thousands of Explosive Booby Traps
+ISIS' Parting Gift To Its Former Capital: Thousands Of Explosive Booby Traps

-ISIS' Parting Gift To Its Former Capital: Thousands of Explosive Booby Traps
+ISIS' Parting Gift To Its Former Capital: Thousands Of Explosive Booby Traps

 The city of Raqqa was the de facto capital of the Islamic State.
 ISIS fighters were defeated there back in October, and they scattered in all directions.
 But they left behind a deadly legacy - thousands upon thousands of explosive booby traps.